sf-playground/inc/README.md

 * Usually involves “getting lucky”: no clear, repeatable path to finding this arrangement
 * Project already needs to be well-known and used
-* Person not contributing to company’s bottom line, which makes them expendable
+* Person not contributing directly to company’s bottom line, which makes them expendable
 * Governance issues, company could have undue influence over project
 * Can affect project dynamics + balance